chrisgrande/django-trix/README.rst

 django-trix
 ===========

-`Trix rich text editor <http://trix-editor.org>`_ widget for Django, using Trix 1.2.2.
+`Trix rich text editor <http://trix-editor.org>`_ widget for Django, using Trix 1.2.3.

 Using django-trix
 -----------------

 django-trix includes a form widget, a model field, and a model admin mixin that enables the rich text editor.
-You can use any of these methods, but you do not need to use all.
+You can use any of these methods, but you do not need to use all.q

 Model
 ~~~~~